Chapter Nine: Vehicles

 should still at least have a specified Control Area where a

-of Controls may provide centralized control of all of a Vehicle's Propulsion systems, weapons, and devices (a fighter cockpit, a starship's master computer, a remote drone control station,
+Except in special cases, a Vehicle's main Controls provide centralized control of all of a Vehicle's Propulsion systems, weapons, and devices (like a fighter cockpit, a starship's master computer, a remote drone control station,

-a warhorses saddle), while other types of Controls may affect only a single system or device (individual gunners' stations on a Death Zeppelin, a ships wheel on a galleon, a self-destruct button in an ice cream truck).
+or a warhorses saddle).
+Specialized secondary Controls may affect only a single system or device (like the individual gunners' stations on a Death Zeppelin, a ships wheel on a galleon, or a self-destruct button in an ice cream truck).

 Enemy minifigs can cripple a Vehicle by destroying its Controls.

-But better still, they can kill the Vehicle operators and commandeer the Controls
+But better still, they can kill the Vehicle's operators and commandeer the Controls

 directly.
 (Plastic-brick Control systems lack security precautions

 like passwords or ignition keys.)
-If more than one team has minifigs
+Unlike the Controls for Weapons, if more than one team has minifigs

 Controlling a Vehicle's Propulsion at the same time, whether at separate Controls or in the same Control Area, they can each use their Actions

-to prevent the other from Controlling the Propulsion at all.
+to prevent the other from Controlling the Propulsion at all, rendering the Vehicle Out of Control (9.1: Standard Propulsion).

 Assuming he has access to the proper Controls, a minifig